metalstormbass/CG-Weather-App/README.md

     <img src="https://img.shields.io/badge/Version-1.0.0-green" />
 </p>

-This document outlines how integrate Cloudguard Workloads with the Serverless framework in a CI/CD pipeline.
+This document outlines how to integrate Cloudguard Workloads with the Serverless framework in a CI/CD pipeline.
 This function uses the OpenWeatherMap API to return temperature values. <b> This demo simulates a compromised supply chain where a back door has been inserted into the function.</b>

 ![](images/function1.png)